Riccardo-Spinzi/Finite-Element-Method/README.md

 Future aims:

-~ Solve problems with different types of elements(both trusses and beams);\n ~ Implement the possibility of having varying properties on one single element;
+~ Solve problems with different types of elements(both trusses and beams);

+~ Implement the possibility of having varying properties on one single element;

 ~ Calculate every force or moment on each node (up to now they must be computed separately);

-~ Solve systems where some node displacements are imposed as boundary conditions ~ Model correctly the presence of concentrated springs as constraints with specific structural properties
+~ Solve systems where some node displacements are imposed as boundary conditions;

+~ Model correctly the presence of concentrated springs as constraints with specific structural properties;

 28-11